 - ½ Cup Plain, Unsweetened Kefir

 - Tightly pack spinach into the blender and fill the almond milk to the 1 Cup mark.
+Add peeled ginger and banana.
 Blend until very smooth.